swo/16s-book/manuscript/sec05.md

 are human-readable.
 They are made up of *entries* that each correspond to a single read.
 Every entry is four lines.[^line] A well-formed fastq file has a number of lines that is a multiple of four.
-You can see how many lines are in a file using the terminal command `wc -l foo.fq`.
+You can see how many lines are in a file using the terminal command `wc -l foo.fq`[^unix].
 Divide that by four to get the number of entries.
 The lines in the entry
 are:

+[^unix]: In this example and what follows, I assume that you are working in a Unix/Linux/Mac environment.
+If you are using Windows, you will need to set up the Windows Subsystem for Linux, use a container system like Docker, or do your work on a computing cluster.

 [^line]: Confusingly, the definition of a "line" on Windows is different from Unix/Linux/Mac.
 If you ever pass data between these two computer systems, make sure that have adjusted the line endings using `dos2unix` (or `unix2dos`).
 You can also look up how to do this with `tr`, etc.